 David P. Turner / December 2, 2020

-A remarkable speculation is now circulating in the cybersphere to the effect that global emissions of carbon dioxide (CO2) from fossil fuel combustion may have peaked in 2019.
-Considering that recent formal projections generally indicate increasing emissions through 2030 or longer, this assertion is striking.
+In 2020, a remarkable speculation circulated in the cybersphere to the effect that global emissions of carbon dioxide (CO2) from fossil fuel combustion may have peaked in 2019.
+Considering that recent formal projections generally indicated increasing emissions through 2030 or longer, this assertion was striking.
 It matters because CO2 emissions determine the growth in the atmospheric CO2 concentration, which in turn influences the magnitude of global warming.

 Estimates for annual global CO2 emissions are produced by assembling data on consumption of coal, oil, and natural gas, as well as data on production of cement, which also releases CO2 (the sum is termed Fossil Fuel & Industry emissions).
+Two independent emissions estimates (GCP and IEA) differ slightly.
 Deforestation is another significant anthropogenic source of CO2, but it is not considered in this blog post except to say that reducing deforestation will further reduce total CO2 emissions.

-1. The rate of increase in global emissions has been low in recent years, averaging less than 1% per year for 2010-2018.
-CO2 emissions are falling in the US and the EU, and the annual rate of increase in emissions is declining in India.
+1. The rate of increase in global emissions has been low in recent years (before the 2021 recovery from the Covid-19 pandemic), averaging less than 1% per year for 2010-2019.

-2. Peak global coal use likely occurred in 2013.
-Aging coal powered electricity plants in the U.S. are often replaced with plants powered by natural gas (more efficient that coal) or renewable energy.
-Some coal plants are being prematurely retired.
-A gradual phase out in global coal consumption will be driven by the price advantage of renewable energy, impacts of coal emissions on human health, and the reluctance of insurance companies to cover new coal power plant construction.
-Covid-19 caused a drop in global coal emissions in 2020 but there was a 5.7% rebound in 2021, lead by India and China and the US, that brought the total above the level in 2019.
-If coal emissions continue to increase and exceed the level in 2013, it would be a tragic reversal of what had been a hopeful trend.
+2. Global coal emissions in 2022 are about the same as in 2012.
+Aging coal powered electricity plants in the U.S. are being replaced with plants powered by natural gas (more efficient that coal) or renewable energy.
+Some coal plants have been prematurely retired.
+A gradual phase out in global coal consumption is being driven by the price advantage of renewable energy, impacts of coal emissions on human health, and the reluctance of insurance companies to cover new coal power plant construction.
+China has agreed to stop financing the construction of coal power plants in developing nations.

 3. Peak oil use may have occurred in 2019.
-Global demand in 2020 fell 7.6% because of Covid-19 and recovered by 4.4% in 2021.
-Structural changes such as reduced commuting and business-related flying mean that some of the demand reductions will be persistent.
+Global demand in 2020 fell 7.6% because of Covid-19, recovered by 4.4% in 2021, and increased an additional 2.2% in 2022.
+Structural changes such as reduced commuting and business-related flying mean that some of the demand reductions associated with Covid-19 will be persistent.
 Vehicles powered by electricity and hydrogen rather than gasoline are on the ascendancy, sparked in part by governmental mandates to phase in zero emissions vehicles.

-4. Even a near term peak in natural gas consumption is being discussed.
+4. Even a near-term peak in natural gas consumption is being discussed.
+The GCP budget for 2022 shows a 0.2% decline in gas emissions.
 Again, the price advantage of renewable sources will increasingly weigh against fossil-fuel-based power plants.
+The growing importance of energy security at the national level also argues against dependence on imported fossil fuels.
 Ramped up production of renewable natural gas could substitute for fossil natural gas in some applications.

-Surprisingly, it appears likely that a long-term decline in total fossil fuel use will be driven more by lack of demand than lack of supply.
+Surprisingly, it appears likely that a near-term decline in total fossil fuel use will be driven more by lack of demand than lack of supply.

-Emissions from cement manufacturing are still climbing and amount to about 4% of total fossil fuel emissions.
-However, a recent study suggests that the CO2 uptake from slow weathering of aging cement around the world is providing a large offset (more than half) to current cement manufacturing emissions.
+Emissions from cement manufacturing fell slightly (1.6%) in 2022.
+A recent study suggests that the CO2 uptake from slow weathering of aging cement around the world is providing a large offset (more than half) to current cement manufacturing emissions.
 Innovative uses of wood and geopolymers can potentially replace cement in many construction applications.

-The election of Biden to the U.S. presidency is also relevant.
-Biden’s leadership has returned the U.S. (largest cumulative CO2 emissions on the planet) to the international fold with respect to climate change mitigation.
-President Xi Jinping of China (largest CO2 emitter on the planet) has also displayed leadership (in words if not deeds) on the climate change issue.
+The Biden administration has returned the U.S. (largest cumulative CO2 emissions on the planet) to the international fold with respect to climate change mitigation.
+President Xi Jinping of China (largest CO2 emitter on the planet) has also displayed leadership on the climate change issue.
 A revitalized collaboration between the U.S. and China on climate change mitigation could push the needle on global emissions reduction.

-A critical missing piece in the global struggle to reduce CO2 emissions is the soaring use of coal in India (up 14.8% in 2021).
+A critical missing piece in the global struggle to reduce CO2 emissions is the soaring use of coal in India (up 14.8% in 2021 and 5% in 2022).
 Offers of climate finance from the more developed world could go a long way towards funding the needed renewable energy revolution there.